Agartala Government Medical College: Admission

 A candidate who has completed the age of 17 years on or before 31 December of the corresponding year is eligible for admission.
 Date of birth as recorded in the Madhyamik / 10th Standard / School Leaving Certificate issued by the concerned Board of Education will be taken as authentic.

 Candidates must have passed the Higher Secondary Examination or the Indian School Certificate Examination which is equivalent to 10+2 Higher Secondary Examination after a period of 12 years of study with at least 45% marks, the last two years of study consisting of Physics, Chemistry and Biology or any other elective subjects with English at a level not less than core course of English as prescribed by the National Council of Educational Research and Training after the introduction of the 10+2+3 years educational structure as recommended by the National Committee on education.
-All or any such examination must be recognized by the Tripura University for the purpose of admission.
+All or any such examination must be recognised by the Tripura University for the purpose of admission.

 All candidates (Tripura State quota = 75 seats+all India quota = 5 + North East quota = 10) should appear in the NEET, conducted by CBSE for admission to this Medical College.

 Admission in state quota will be as per the state merit list of NEET Prepared by Medical Counseling Committee constituted by the Govt. of Tripura.

 Admission in all India quota (15) will be through all India common merit list of NEET.

 Admission in North East quota will be through NEET Merit list of respective state and will be conducted by Medical Counselling committee of that state.

 All admissions are subject to verification of the original certificates / documents produced by the candidates.
 Regarding the eligibility of any applicant, the decision of the Medical Counselling Committee, Govt. of Tripura and the Director of Medical Education as per the MCI guideline shall be final.

 All admissions are subject to Medical Fitness of the candidate.